 In Lebanon, we are partnering with grassroots organisations Koun, Salam LADC, Basmeh & Zeitooneh and Women Now for Development to offer weekly yoga classes to Syrian refugees.
 The aim is to use yoga to reduce the widespread mental health problems among refugees.
 These partnerships enabled us to introduce simple, gentle yoga practices to more than 100 women and 300 children already in our first year on the ground in Lebanon.
 We have since then reached many hundred more.

 Together with Research on Yoga in Education (RYE UK) we have offered a ‘teaching yoga to kids’ training to 12 local Lebanese and Syrian women living or working in Bekaa valley refugee settlements.
 Training locally based teachers and social workers is essential as we seek expand our reach and make the tools of yoga accessible to those who most need them.

 Dunna, a non-profit organisation in Colombia, has since 2010 made integral yoga available to demilitarised militants and victims of the decades long armed conflict.
 More than 1400 people have participated and Dunna’s research has shown that yoga is an effective, low cost intervention for PTSD.
 Read more about their work here.

 Helen Cushing (Ahimsa), the founder of Life Beyond Trauma has been doing pioneering work to help war veterans in Australia overcome the trauma of war over the past 12 years.
 Life Beyond Trauma is at the forefront of applying yoga in the treatment of trauma-related issues, including post-traumatic stress disorder (PTSD), turning around the lives of men and women who have served in conflicts around the world.
-Watch a short documentary film, Hope for Heroes, and find out more about this work at www.lifebeyondtrauma.com.
+Watch a short documentary film, Heroes of Peace, and find out more about this work at www.lifebeyondtrauma.com.